mixpanel/docs/pages/docs/orgs-and-projects/organizations.md

 The org owner or admin can then designate the level of discoverability of their organization; **open to join**, **subject to admin approval**, or **invite only**.

-**Open Organization:** An organization designated “open to join” is discoverable and joinable to any new users with an admin-specified email domain(s).
+**Open Organization:** An organization designated "open to join" is discoverable and joinable to any new users with an admin-specified email domain(s).

-**Admin Approval:** An organization designated as requiring “admin approval” is discoverable to any new user signing up with a specified email domain, but can only be joined upon request.
+**Admin Approval:** An organization designated as requiring "admin approval" is discoverable to any new user signing up with a specified email domain, but can only be joined upon request.
 Admins will receive an email notification to authorize access.

-**Invite Only:** An organization designated “invite only” is undiscoverable regardless of email domain.
+**Invite Only:** An organization designated "invite only" is undiscoverable regardless of email domain.
 New users must be invited by the admin.